We may earn a commission when you buy through links in our articles. Learn more.

 Charged attack: Shadow ball

 Trees are dangerous, and you should stay away from them, especially if it’s an opposing Trevenant.
-However, if this grass and ghost-type hybrid is on your team, it’s a different story, as its unique blend can lend itself to some powerful combinations that result in a lot of damage to your foe.
-Still, we suggest you lean into its ghostly powers, instead of giving it grass attacks – trust us.
+However, if this grass and ghost-type hybrid is on your team, it’s a different story, as its unique blend can lend itself to some powerful combinations that result in a lot of damage to your foe thanks to its slightly higher attack stat.
+Still, we suggest you lean into its ghostly powers instead of giving it grass attacks – trust us.

 To discover how to beat Trevenant, it’s a good idea to look at our grass Pokémon weakness guide.